Honda City helped make these videos

 While following the instructions provided in your Trans Sport's owners manual and in this video will help minimize the risk of injury.
 The best way to avoid injury is to never get under your vehicle while it is jacked up.
 Remember also, that even if your car is jacked up properly, another car could hit it and knock it over; therefore, be sure to give careful consideration to your environment before raising your car.

-Low coolant levels is all to common - top yours up today1998 Pontiac Trans Sport Montana 3.4L V6 (4 Door)
+See how to seal up minor power steering fluid leaks1998 Pontiac Trans Sport Montana 3.4L V6 (4 Door)